 The course aims at providing students with a practical experience in the management of investment portfolio.
 In this course, students will be responsible for managing real funds provided by CUD.
 They will be acting as an investment committee and taking the responsibilities of financial analysts and portfolio managers.
-Students will complete tasks
+Students will complete tasks such as macroeconomic analysis, fundamental security analysis, stock pitch, portfolio strategies and asset allocations.
 Prerequisite: ECO 222, FIN 310, FIN 350 with GPA>70% in Finance courses; interviews might be required.